smotti/etamot/README.md

 # Description

-Just a small pomodoro app with support for desktop notification.
+Just a small pomodoro app with support for desktop notifications.
 It also has some keybindings for the buttons (see the code ^^).

 # Requirements